Tanjim-Noor/Mindrift/task_founder_accountability_partner_service/pricing_psychology.md

 *   **Terms**: Month-to-month.
 Cancel anytime.
 *   **Why it works**: Founders hate long contracts.
 "Cancel anytime" signals extreme confidence in your value.
 It removes the risk of "buying a mistake."
 *   **Psychology**: It's roughly the cost of a junior employee or a few SaaS subscriptions.
 It falls under "Professional Development" or "Consulting" budgets easily.
+*   **Market Context**: This positions you in the "Strategic Partner" tier, above standard executive coaching but below celebrity-level rates.

 ### B. The "Hybrid" Model (Cash + Equity)
 *   **Price**: **$1,500/mo + 0.25% Advisory Shares**.